carolinecbahia/so_long/README.md

 - ✅ Path verification (all collectibles and exit are reachable)

 ### Bonus
-- ✅ Enemy sprites with movement patterns
+- ❌ Enemy sprites with movement patterns (Not implemented)
-- ✅ Animated sprites
+- ❌ Animated sprites (Not implemented)
-- ✅ Visual effects
+- ❌ Visual effects (Not implemented)
-- ✅ Sound effects
+- ❌ Sound effects (Not implemented)
-- ✅ Multiple levels
+- ❌ Multiple levels (Not implemented)

+**Note**: Only mandatory features were implemented for this submission.

 ## 🛠️ Technical Stack